£177 Find Cheap Flights from Massachusetts to Scotland – Compare and Save

 • What is the cheapest time of day to fly to Scotland?

-The cheapest time of day to fly to Scotland is generally at night, when retur flights cost £634 on average.
-Morning departures are around 100% cheaper than evening flights, on average.
-The most expensive time of day to fly to Scotland is generally in the evening, which is peak travel time and where the average cost of a ticket is £691.
+The cheapest time of day to fly to Scotland is generally at night, when retur flights cost £630 on average.
+The most expensive time of day to fly to Scotland is generally at night, which is peak travel time and where the average cost of a ticket is £630.

 • What is the cheapest flight to Scotland?